 Pennsylvania State Grant (PHEAA State Grant)

 The Pennsylvania State Grant is awarded to the residents of the Commonwealth of Pennsylvania by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 To be considered for a Pennsylvania State Grant, students must complete a FAFSA by May 1 and if determined eligible, complete the Pennsylvania State Grant Form.
 Students who have already received a Pennsylvania State Grant in a previous year, typically only need to submit a FAFSA to receive the grant.
 The amount of the state grant is determined when the student and the University receive official notification from PHEAA.
 Students working on their first bachelor’s degree can receive up to 8 semesters of full-time grant awards.
 If a student is enrolled for additional semesters (more than 8) including summer, they will not receive a grant for all semesters enrolled.
-The PHEAA grant is not available to students who are enrolled in an online program.

 Students can apply for a state grant to help with summer costs; however this will count as part of the grants they are eligible to receive.
 In addition, over the summer students must be enrolled for at least six credits and over an eight week period of time, two summer sessions.
 To apply for a summer grant go to www.pheaa.org.
 Applications can only be submitted after April 1st.

 Other State Grants

 Out of state students may be eligible for a grant from the state of their residence.
 These states include CT, DE, MA, ME, OH, RI, VT, WV, and the District of Columbia.
 Students must contact the appropriate state grant agency for more information.
 Students are urged to check with their state grant office regarding application and deadline dates.